jiseonmin/TPC_evolution_SLiM/slim/README.md

 - fitness_mean
 - fitness_sd

 Note that cycle is same as generation, since this is a Wright-Fisher simulation. 'day' is the first day of the generation; 0 corresponds to the first temperature in the external temperature data.
 Temp is the daily temperature on 'day' at population level (i.e. doesn't consider individual variation).
-Mean and standard deviation of various parameters are calculated among the individuals alived at each generation.
+Mean and standard deviation of various parameters are calculated among all individuals in a particular generation.

 Todo
 - How to format external daily temperature data - requires a temperature column to be under 'T2M'.